 In general, I don’t give engagement gifts.
 I’m sorry, but in between hen parties/bachelorettes, travel and accommodation for the wedding, outfits and wedding gifts, your guests often have a big financial commitment to your wedding already (trust me, I’ve been to six weddings this year).
 So you definitely shouldn’t expect anything, but of course, in the spirit of the occasion some people will be generous and that’s a wonderful thing.
 Get into the habit of writing thank-you notes by following up promptly with a card – ideally, you’ll thank all your guests for attending anyway, even if they haven’t brought a gift.

-Finally, here are some of my favourite engagement party invitations from Etsy:
+Finally, here are some of my favourite engagement party invitations from Etsy (affiliate links are marked in bold; SBB may receive a commission on any sales):